Documentation

 The corresponding certificate for the identity on the KES server.
 This step uses the root identity for the MinIO play KES sandbox, which provides access to all operations on the KES server.

-Issue the following command to create a new EK through KES:
+The following command creates a new EK through the KES CLI:

 kes key create my-minio-sse-s3-key